rongnanlin/NGS/README.md

 # FASAS: Full-Length Amplicon Sequencing Analysis System

-FASAS is a pipeline software for 16s full-length amplicon sequencing data analysis.
-The main focus of FASAS is from Rawdata to 16s rRNA contig.
-There are also additional functions implemented, such as: sample heatmap, krona pipline, a-diversity and b-diversity et.
+##Introduction:
+16S-FASAS is a full-length 16S amplicon sequencing data analysis system which contain collections of modules such as data quality control, sequence demultiplexing, parallel assembly, taxonomy annotation and so on.
+Most modules are written in Perl and an intergrated pipeline in shell is offered which take a variety of parameters through the configure file.

 ## Installtion
 1. Install Note: FASAS has passed the installation test in three systems: CentOS 6, CentOS 7 and Ubuntu 18.04.